jamii/jamii.github.com/_posts/2017-10-07-notes-on-psycgd02-principles-of-cognition.md

 Try to structure experiments with multiple competing hypotheses where any given result would support some hypothesis and weaken the others.

+Review:

+* What should an ideal replication aim to do?

 ## [The Cognitive Neuroscience of Human Memory Since H.M.](https://pdfs.semanticscholar.org/981b/7074fcb20d0b1366c7a0d2660085ddbcf465.pdf)

 Intro: